Security and Isolation

 Namespace Isolation

 Namespaces are an organizational boundary, not a security boundary.
 Any authenticated user with the correct role (e.g., reader, writer, admin) can access resources in any namespace.
-There is no per-namespace access control in the OSS build.
+There is no per-namespace access control by default.

 For deployments that require per-namespace or per-resource authorization, the server exposes a ResourceAuthorizer extension point (see ServerOptions.ResourceAuthorizer in api/auth_context.go).
-An enterprise RBAC layer can implement this interface to enforce fine-grained policies based on the caller's identity, the target namespace, resource type, and HTTP method.
-In the OSS build this hook is nil and all requests that pass the role check are permitted.
+A custom authorization layer can implement this interface to enforce fine-grained policies based on the caller's identity, the target namespace, resource type, and HTTP method.
+This hook is nil by default and all requests that pass the role check are permitted.

 Control plane API tokens